Shout and Sing

 Performed by: Folklore ensemble Val Resia

 Resian instrumental music consists of playing the cítira or violin and bunkula or cello.
-The musician playing the cítira has their instrument tuned higher, plays the lead melody and stamps their foot on the ground to provide rhythm, whereas the musician playing the bunkula accompanies them by plucking the empty strings emphatically.
+The musician playing the cítira has their instrument tuned higher, plays the lead melody and stamps their foot on the ground to provide rhythm, whereas the musician playing the bunkula accompanies them by plucking the open strings emphatically.
 The tune has two parts, the one tuned higher being referred to as na tenko or thinly, and the one tuned lower na tolsto or thickly.
-In the recording, the musicians were accompanied by the members of folklore dance group singing and dancing.
+In the recording, the musicians were accompanied by the members of a folklore dance group singing and dancing.

 Recorded: Ljubljana, 10.
 10. 2008